Article Snapshot

 Private Blockchains

-A specific organization controls a private network.
+In addition, a specific organization controls a private network.

 Therefore, access is restricted.